Albert Black: On-Target Supplies & Logistics

 Black co-founded On-Target Supplies & Logistics in 1982 as janitorial supplies distribution company.
 When the business was slow to take off, Albert got a night job in the information systems department at Texas Utilities in order to fund his company.
-For ten years he worked at On Target from 7:30 AM to 4:30 PM, then went to his night job from 5:00 PM – 2:00 AM.
+For ten years he worked at On Target from 7:30 AM to 4:30 PM, then went to his night job from 5:00 PM to 2:00 AM.
 He guided the company from a two-person start-up to a growing operation with 190 employees that has expanded to offer outsourced logistic solutions, supply chain management, and value-added reselling.
-On-Target’s headquarters are located in southern Dallas with additional logistics operations throughout Dallas / Fort Worth, Sherman, Texas, Houston, Texas, and Tucson, AZ.
+On-Target's headquarters are located in southern Dallas with additional logistics operations throughout Dallas / Fort Worth, Sherman, Texas, Houston, Texas, and Tucson, Arizona.